Embers on the Left Bank

 In an early-industrial French town, Claire Moreau, a weaver’s daughter, hides a register of mutual aid after her father’s arrest.
 When authorities seize papers and begin rounding up workers, she makes a desperate decision to deny a list’s power — an act that reshapes the town’s bonds and the way care is kept.

-Frequently Asked Questions about Embers on the Left Bank
+Questions Readers Ask about Embers on the Left Bank

-What historical events and setting form the backdrop of Embers on the Left Bank ?
+What kind of tone does Embers on the Left Bank have?

 Ratings